The Chef: What's Cooking in the Kitchen?

 If your passion is food, there is a career that will combine both labor and love.
 Like all jobs you need to pay your dues to achieve success, but if you are looking for a diverse return on your investment, the hospitality industry is where you want to be.
-Chef, Karen Kaehler, the Research and Development Manager at Boston Market, encourages people to become a chef if they are looking for a career where, "You won't be tied to a desk job and you can travel the globe."
+A career as a chef is a great option if you don't want to be tied to a desk job or are interested in a more non-traditional schedule.

 Culinary Arts - The Diversity of a Career as a Chef